mab253/cpp_spring23/README.md

 - We will learn the basics of modern object-oriented programming with C++
 - We will cultivate computational thinking in how we approach solving problems
-- We will learn about the iterative process of crafting programs and coding
-- We will learn the importance (and joy!) of debugging (and patience!)
+- We will learn the importance (and joy!) of the interative proccess of coding and debugging
-- We will develop an understanding of the interdisciplinary intellectual pursuit of computer science
-- We will think about the real-world context of programming as we grow as coders
+- We will think about the real-world context of programming today as we grow as coders
+- We will develop an awareness of the interdisciplinary applications and intellectual foundations of computer science

 ## course format